GrGen.NET: transformation of structures made easy.

 » Known uses

-or relational databases which ease the task of persistent data storage and querying.
+or relational databases ease persistent data storage and querying.

 Graph rewriting is the high-level way of processing pointer structures.